 Should I dream feed my baby?

-Benefits of dream feeding.
+Benefits of dream feeding a baby.

 If you can successfully bring your baby’s longest stretch of sleep in line with when you would sleep naturally this will benefit the quantity and quality of your own sleep allowing you to function better the following day.
 If baby isn’t waking up crying with an empty stomach, it means everyone else in the house can remain asleep and not be disturbed.
 This latter point is especially beneficial if you have other young children who may be just mastering sleeping through independently themselves.

-Drawbacks of dream feeding.
+Drawbacks of dream feeding a baby.

-The main drawback to dream feeding is the fact that you’re disturbing your baby’s natural sleep pattern.
+The main drawback to dream feeding a baby is the fact that you’re disturbing your baby’s natural sleep pattern.
 You may find that your baby is too sleepy to feed them or even that the gentle wake up and an unnatural time in their sleep pattern causes them to become overwhelmed and cry more.
 There’s also the chance that, despite their full tummy, they’ll still wake up at the time they would have anyway and even wake up more than they would have originally because of the disturbance.

 Breastfeeding and dream feeding.